nickjj/lcurl/README.md

 edge version you can replace the *version number* with *main* in the above command.

 Confirm it works by running `lcurl`.
-You should be greeted with a help menu that shows an example on how to use it.
+You'll be greeted with a help menu that shows an example on how to use it.

 ## FAQ